nasa-jpl/open-source-rover/parts_list/README.txt

 --------------------------------------------------
 BUILDING PARTS LIST
 --------------------------------------------------
-Tp build the parts list, execute the initialization script (init.sh).
+To build the parts list, execute the initialization script (init.sh).
 You may need to provide the file with execution permissions (e.g. chmod 755 init.sh) prior to running.